marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "ray tracer"}}

-There are also effects, such as rendering a scene one pixel at a time (for example using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it), that can be realistically handled only by a ((pixel))-based approach.
+There are also effects, such as rendering a scene one pixel at a time (for example, using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it), that can be realistically handled only by a ((pixel))-based approach.